sonic-net/sonic-telemetry/README.md

 ## Installing

 There is a test program dialout_server_cli for collecting data from dial-out mode system telemetry client. _Note_: it is for testing purpose only.
-Only go is a prerequisite.
+Only Go is a prerequisite.

     go get -u github.com/Azure/sonic-telemetry/dialout/dialout_server_cli

 The binaries will be installed under $GOPATH/bin/, they may be copied to any SONiC switch and run there.

-You can build SONiC-telemetry into a debian package and install it:
+To use the telemetry server or dial-out client dou can build SONiC-telemetry into a debian package and install it using the following steps:

     git clone https://github.com/Azure/sonic-mgmt-common.git
     git clone https://github.com/Azure/sonic-telemetry.git